pievos101/Ensemble-GNN/README.md

 # length of ensemble
 len(e1.ensemble)

-# train each model of the ensemble
+# train an gnn model on each subnetwork of the ensemble
 e1.train()

 # accuracy for each module